theandrew168/bronzebeard/docs/README.md

 This program contains three labels: `start`, `data`, and `main`.
 The CPU will execute this program starting at `start` simply because it is at the top and assembly programs always execute top-to-bottom by default.
 The program then skips over the `data` segment by jumping to `main`, where the main program logic / loop exists.
-Since the program data is marked with a label, it can referenced by name in subsequent code.
+Since the program data is marked with a label, it can be referenced by name in subsequent code.

 You might be wondering: why are `%position` and `ROM_ADDR` needed here?
 If the data is marked with a label, can't we just load that directly and reference it?